dhanavikram/Micro-Demucs/logs/README.md

 The logging service uses the [Redis list data-types](https://redis.io/docs/data-types/lists/) using [`lpush`](https://redis.io/docs/data-types/lists/#basic-commands) to add work to the queue and [`blpop` blocking pop](https://redis.io/docs/data-types/lists/#blocking-commands) to wait for work and remove it for processing.

+At each step of the processing, the REST and worker code logs debug information using this logging infrastructure.
 The REST and Worker servers send messages using `lpush`.
 The following code shows how to do that:

 There are `INFO` and `DEBUG` messages which help with check the flow and errors in code.
 The following code is used in REST and worker applications.